coderbennett/Horiseon-Site-Refactor/README.md

 ## Usage

-The best way to use this site is by just visiting the page yourself here on github by clicking on the link below:
+The best way to use this site is to visit the page here on github by clicking on the link below:

 [Horiseon](https://coderbennett.github.io/site-refactor/)